-BIO 231 - Invertebrate Zoology (4)
+BIO 231 - Zoology (4)

-Advanced survey of the biology of invertebrates with an emphasis on comparative and functional morphology to include major features of body plans (multicellularity, symmetry etc), physiology, evolution, systematics, behavior of the invertebrates, a study of the reproductive strategies, development and diverse ecological strategies invertebrates exhibit.
-Three hours of lecture and one twohour laboratory per week.
+Zoology is an introductory survey of various invertebrate and vertebrate animals, with an emphasis on their comparative and functional morphology.
+You will study the complex and diverse features of invertebrate and vertebrate body plans, physiology, evolution, systematic behavior, reproductive strategies, development, and ecological adaptation strategies.
+The course requires a minimum of one field trip, three hours of lecture, and two hours of laboratory per week.